Easy to Make Touch and Feel Book For Toddlers and Preschoolers

 This post contains affiliate links.
 Privacy and Disclosure

-This sense of touch book is an easy way to include a sensory experience in your child's daily activities.
+The book is easy to make with everyday supplies, and it's a fun way to include a sensory experience in your child's daily activities.
+You and the kids can make this little touchy feely book together.

 How to make a Touch and Feel Book